Rethinking Federated Graph Foundation Models: A Graph-Language Alignment-based Approach: Experiment

 \subsection{Efficiency Analysis (Answer for Q5)}

 Fig.~\ref{fig: convergence} shows the pre-training convergence efficiency of FedGALA against existing FedGFM baselines.
 FedGALA achieves the fastest convergence across all tasks, stabilizing at round 6 for Cora, round 9 for FB15K237, and round 11 for HIV.
 In contrast, FedBook and FedGFM+ require approximately 15 to 20 rounds to converge.
-By transmitting a partial model, the lightweight structural encoders alone, FedGALA significantly reduces communication overhead compared to conventional federated settings.
-This accelerated convergence shows that FedGALA effectively mitigates knowledge conflicts and catastrophic forgetting.
+By transmitting only the lightweight structural encoders, FedGALA significantly reduces communication overhead compared to conventional federated settings, showing that it effectively mitigates knowledge conflicts and catastrophic forgetting.